Fennel and Endive Salad

 - 2 tablespoons fresh lemon juice

-- 3 tablespoons good extra virgin olive oil
+- 3 tablespoons good extra-virgin olive oil

-- Kosher salt and freshly ground pepper to taste
+- Kosher salt and freshly ground black pepper (to taste)

 - fresh flat-leaf parsley leaves